-Healthcare management and healthcare administration are often mentioned interchangeably.
-However, these are both distinct roles in the health care industry.
-The responsibilities of health care managers and administrators differ between healthcare organizations and throughout the industry at large.
+When you consider the healthcare field, you might think of doctors, nurses and personal care assistants.
+However, there are many other opportunities in the field that do not involve direct patient care.
+Healthcare management and healthcare administration are both distinct roles in the healthcare industry.
+The responsibilities of healthcare managers and administrators differ between healthcare organizations and throughout the industry at large.

-While managers are involved with the overall operations of the facility, healthcare administrators oversee one specific department or area of the facility to align with the organization’s goals and policies.
-For example, one hospital administrator may work with the orthopedics department while another oversees the maternity wing.
+Healthcare managers oversee one specific department or area of the facility to align with the organization’s goals and policies.
+Management personnel manages all aspects of that specific department, such as the people and resources.
+For example, one hospital manager may work with the orthopedics department while another oversees the maternity wing.
 These administrators oversee the day-to-day operations of the department.

-Note that the specific responsibilities of administrators can vary from one organization to the next.
-In some hospitals, administrators are primarily concerned with staffing issues.
+The specific responsibilities of managers can vary from one organization to the next.
+In some hospitals, managers are primarily concerned with staffing issues.
 They may focus on ensuring their department has enough qualified staff members on hand to meet the needs of patients.
 They may also work on matters related to professional development and continuing education for staff.
 They may also handle finances such as the department budget and expenditures.

-Despite the different focuses of healthcare management and administration, both areas focus on ensuring a high standard of patient care and meeting the goals of the organization.
+Both healthcare administration and management focus on ensuring a high standard of patient care and meeting the goals of the organization.
 To contribute effectively to their communities and improve the quality of patient care, administration and management must maintain a high degree of organization and develop effective policies.

 Important Skills and Traits for Health Care Managers and Administrators

-Despite the different aspects that healthcare managers and administrators focus on, professionals in both fields must possess certain skills and traits to excel in their respective roles.
+Professionals in both fields must possess certain skills and traits to help them in their respective roles.
 These include the following: